name-ethnicity-classifier/name-ethnicity-classifier/README.md

 When using this console interface, you can specify which model you want to use.

+##### None of the models is suitable for your problem?
+On our website, www.name-to-ethnicity.com, you can request custom models trained on selected ethnicities (for free!).

 ---

 ### Option 1: classifying names in a given .csv file :